Tuesday, June 24, 2025

 made to protect us!
 Next thing is to send a similar message to our city

-mayors, district attorneys, and municipal along with county judges
+mayors, district attorneys, and both municipal and county judges

 demanding enforcement of local laws made to protect us as well.